15.4: Regulation of Glycolysis

 Figure \(\PageIndex{7}\): Structure of Phosphofructokinase-1.
 The left-hand diagrams show the ribbon and space-filling models from a side view, whereas the right-hand diagrams have been rotated 90 degrees to show the top-down view.
 The ATP binding sites are in dark blue, and the fructose 6-phosphate binding sites are in red.
 A separate allosteric binding site for ADP is also shown.
 Image modified from Mitternacht, S., and Berezovsky, I.N.
 (2011)

 Before we discuss the formation and use of Fructose 2,6-bisphosphate and its role in the regulation of PFK1, let’s review opposing glucose utilization/production pathways within the liver, as shown in Figure \(\PageIndex{8}\).
 Two opposing pathways within the liver are glycolysis (the breakdown of glucose) and gluconeogenesis (the formation of glucose).
-It would be unproductive to have both of these pathways operating at the same time.
+It would be unproductive to have both of these pathways operating simultaneously.
 Thus, if one pathway is needed, the other must be turned off.
 We previously saw this same type of control for glycogenesis (the formation of glycogen) and glycogenolysis (the breakdown of glycogen).
 When one of these pathways is upregulated, the other must be downregulated.

-Regulation of the glycolytic pathway in response to this signaling occurs through the regulation of the PFK-2/FBPase-2 Enzyme.
+Regulation of the glycolytic pathway in response to this signaling occurs through the PFK-2/FBPase-2 Enzyme.
 The activity of this enzyme is controlled through the PKA signaling cascade.
-This enzyme is responsible for phosphorylating fructose 6-phosphate to the fructose 2,6-bisphosphate form.
+This enzyme catalyzes the phosphorylation of fructose 6-phosphate to form fructose 2,6-bisphosphate.
 Note that this bisphosphate form of fructose is DIFFERENT than the bisphosphate form utilized in the glycolytic pathway.
-The glycolytic pathway requires fructose 1,6-bisphosphate formed from the PFK1 enzyme (or Step 3 of the glycolytic pathway).
+The glycolytic pathway requires fructose-1,6-bisphosphate, which is formed by the PFK1 enzyme (Step 3 of the glycolytic pathway).
 The PFK-2/FBPase-2 is a separate enzyme not directly involved in the glycolytic pathway.
-However, we noted previously that fructose 2,6-bisphosphate can be an allosteric activator of the PFK1 enzyme.
+However, we previously noted that fructose-2,6-bisphosphate can be an allosteric activator of PFK1.

 Pyruvate Kinase